not-timid/a1/README.md

      return <CreativePage t={t.floorplan} />
    }
    ```
-9. `npm run bas` and check that the following routes work as expected (you may
+10. `npm run bas` and check that the following routes work as expected (you may
     see a flash of '...' between requests, which shows that the fallback works)
+    - /a1 - should automatically redirect to /a1/
     - /a1/es - should automatically redirect to /a1/es/
     - /a1/es/plano/ - should show 'Plano' and 'Consectetur' on two lines
     - /a1/es/plano/60142/ - should show the 404 page
     - /a1/es/plano/?/60142/ - should show 'Plano' and '60142' on two lines
     - /a1/es/plano?60142 - should show the same - the '/'s are optional
     - /a1/es/plano/?/1234/ - should show the 'Consectetur' page (only 4 digits)
-10. Control-C to stop `npm run bas` and rename a1/ back to docs/
+11. Control-C to stop `npm run bas` and rename a1/ back to docs/

 ### __Parse the popup from the route__